 Admitted Students

 After receiving your Letter of Acceptance, it is time to get ready to come to Canada and start your studies.
-Below is very important information for you as you prepare.
-Please take the time to read carefully, and email us for any questions.
+Please read the following information carefully and email us if you have any questions.

 Log into your my NIC account.
 All future communication from North Island College will be through your myNIC email address.
 You can find your log-in information in your Letter of Offer.
 Please check your email regularly.
-If you have problems with log in, please contact tech support.
+If you have problems with log in, please visit the help page.

-A study permit is issued by Immigration, Refugees and Citizenship Canada (IRCC) which allows you to study in Canada temporarily.
+A study permit is issued by Immigration, Refugees and Citizenship Canada (IRCC).
+A study permit allows you to study in Canada temporarily.

-You must have a study permit if your courses or programs of studies is longer than 6 months.
+You must have a study permit if your programs is longer than 6 months.

 If you are unsure whether you need a study permit, please contact us at study@nic.bc.ca

-For more information on study permit requirements to study in Canada, visit IRCC’s website.
+For information on study permit requirements to study in Canada, visit IRCC’s website.

-If your program of study includes a Co-op/Internship requirement, ensure you tick the appropriate box on your study permit application to request a work permit.
+If your program includes a Co-op/Internship/practicum requirement, ensure you tick the appropriate box on your study permit application to request a co-op work permit.
 Waiting until you are in Canada to apply for a work permit will result in long wait times.
 For more information, speak to your agent or visit IRCC’s website.

 If your contact information changes after you have submitted an application, be sure to update it through IRCC’s webform and through myNIC.

 Once you have received a decision regarding your visa and study permit, please email istudentvisas@nic.bc.ca by attaching the decision document in its entirety.
-You will not be registered in courses and we cannot guarantee there will be space available in courses if you choose not to provide your study permit, as required.
+You will not be registered in courses and we cannot guarantee there will be space available in courses if you do not provide your study permit by the study permit deadline indicate in your Letter of Acceptance.

 Citizens of certain countries are required to have Temporary Resident Visa (TRV).
 If you are from a TRV-exempt country, you may need to apply for an Electronic Travel Authorization (eTA) before you can travel to Canada.

-If your study permit does not specifically include post-secondary study, you need to apply for a new study permit.
+If your study permit does not specifically include post-secondary study or you study at a Canadian high school under visitor record or visitor visa, you need to apply for a new study permit.
 You will apply to change your study permit as soon as you have your acceptance letter.
 This is a 'Change in Condition' of your study permit.
-The form and process are located on the Canadian Immigration website.
+The form and process are located on the IRCC website.

 If you have a valid study permit and you are starting your study at NIC, you can use the existing study permit to study at NIC.
 However, you must inform IRCC of the change of institution on your myCIC account.